2005 ICC Super Series

 The ICC Super Series 2005 was a cricket series held in Australia during October 2005, organised by the International Cricket Council (ICC).
-It was played between Australia, the world's top-ranked side at the time, and a World XI team of players selected from other countries.
+It was played between Australia (the world's top-ranked side at the time) and a World XI team of players selected from other countries.
 The series consisted of three One Day Internationals and one Test match.
-Australia won all four matches.
+Australia won all 4 of them.

 The matches attracted small crowds and were not competitive, in part because the ICC World XI had only one warm-up game to gel as a team.
 The Super Series concept had been controversial from its first proposal.
 The ICC's intention was to showcase the world's best players and provide a close contest with Australia, who had dominated international cricket for several years.
 However, many fans and experts dismissed the Super Series as a gimmick, comparing it unfavourably with the 2005 Ashes Series.The ICC had intended to hold a Super Series every four years, but the concept was not repeated.